sictweb/bti425-2020/graded-work/assign5.md

 What should it do after it successfully adds a new team?
 There are several possible actions.
 One is to navigate to the list-of-teams view.
 That's easy to implement.
 Another is to navigate to the team detail view for the just-added team.
 This action can be done, but it requires more work.

 Let's decide to navigate to the list-of-teams view.
-Add a function body to the `subscribe()` method to do this, as shown in the following example.
+Add a function body to the `subscribe()` method's arrow function to do this, as shown in the following example.

 ```ts
 this.m.teamAdd(this.team).subscribe(res => {